helixbass/ad-hok/README.md

 #### Reuse

-In the simplest usage (as in the above example), the final step in your `flow()` is a rendering function.
+In the simplest usage (as in the initial example), the final step in your `flow()` is a rendering function.
 If you want that rendering function to be an actual "display" function component (for reuse and/or eg prop types validation), just use `React.createFactory()`:
 ```js
 import {createFactory} from 'react'